jonas-trms/bezier_curves/README.md

-# A graphic Bézier curves generator
+# A graphic Bézier curve generator

 This algorithm calculates a given number of points belonging to the curve parameterized by the points provided as input, then generates a plot made up of the calculated points.